Association of IOC Recognised International Sports Federations

 Among the aims of ARISF are: act as a spokesperson to defend and coordinate the common interests of its members whilst maintaining their authority, independence and autonomy, determine the consensus of the member federations on questions of common interest in relation to the Olympic Movement and ensure the largest possible participation in the activities of the IOC.

 Headquartered in the Swiss city of Lausanne, it was formed in 1983.
 It is headed by Raffaele Chiulli, who is the President of ARISF.

-ARISF Council
+ARISF Executive Board

-The Council is composed of a President, Vice-President, Secretary General and three members, all from different sports federations.
+The executive board is composed of a President, vice-president, Secretary General and three members, all from different sports federations.

 Members

-The following 42 governing bodies are members of the ARISF.
-The p in between the date means provisional recognition while the date alone means full recognition.
+The ARISF's members are international sports federations recognised by the IOC whose sport is currently not competed in either the Summer or Winter Olympics.
+As of March 2025, 40 governing bodies are members of the ARISF: